alphagov/paas-team-manual/source/accounts/account_lifecycle.html.md

 If yes, continue to the next step.

-If no, escalate to Product Manager, who will need to use the Zendesk macro `Upgrade request > Info capture - No MOU` and support the department to sign an MOU.
+If no, escalate to the Delivery Manager, who will need to use the Zendesk macro `Upgrade request > Info capture - No MOU` and support the department to sign an MOU.

 ### What to do when a user requests an upgrade